yzguy/junos-ansible/napalm/README.md

 After we review the rendered configuration and the diff, if we decide everything looks good, we can apply it.

-By setting the variable we pass in to `napalm_install_config` as a variable, with a default of `False`, we can override it to `True` using `--extra-vars` or `-e` for short with our CLI command as seen below.
+By using `ansible_check_mode` and `ansible_diff_mode` we can toggle between checking the config and actually applying it.

 A warning message was added to make it more apparent that changes to the live device were going to happen.

 ```
--> ansible-playbook -i hosts.yml -u admin -k site.yml -e commit_changes=True
+-> ansible-playbook -i hosts.yml -u admin -k run.yml
 SSH password:

 PLAY [Configure] *****************************************************************